raqiwardhana/FINPRO/README.md

     - Different retention strategies for each age segment
     - High workload might lead to employees burnout
     - Employee with shorter and longer tenure shown different attrition pattern
-    - the farther have higher resignation chances
+    - the farther the house are the higher resignation chances
     - Company need to review salary compaetitivesness and fairness

 ## Final Model Selection